BaileyAndrew/antGLasso-Implementation/README.md

 ### Runtimes

-**Warning: Runtime info is a bit outdated, I improved my algorithm so that it used to take 40 seconds to run on 1600 by 1600 matrices, now it can do 4500 by 4500 in 40 seconds.
-Some figures here are pre-speedup, some are post-speedup.
-I'm not updating them all yet b/c I'm still optimizing further.**

 90% of the runtime of anBiGLasso is taken up by the call to LASSO.
 I could probably do further improvements of the remaining 10%, but there is not much point at the moment unless I can get a faster LASSO implementation (current one is `scikit-learn`'s).